DecentAge/iep-wallet-ui/README.md

 - Additional modules (assets, currencies, crowdfunding, escrow, shuffling etc.)

 ## Getting Started
+### Configuration

+You can configure several values for the app.
+The config file is located in `/src/env.config.js`.

 ### Prerequisites

 You need to have following tools installed: